vicwomg/pikaraoke/README.md

 First of all, you must be running pikaraoke with the --use-vlc option.

 While a song is playing, the home screen of the web interface will show a transpose slider.
 Slide it up or down based on your preference and press the "ok" button to restart the song in the given key.

+### How do I add cdg files?

+You'll need to add them manually by copying them to the root of your download folder.
+Run `python app.py --help` and look under DOWNLOAD_PATH to find out what the default folder is, or specify your own.
+CDG files must have an mp3 file with a matching file name.
+They must also be uncompressed and not stashed away in sub-directories.

+### I'm only hearing audio and not seeing video

+If this is a mp3 + cdg file, the filename of the cdg file might not match the mp3 file exactly or be missing.
+You'll have to fix this manually by supplying a matching cdg file.
+Also, cdg files are only supported in vlc.

 ### I'm on a laptop, how do I output just pikaraoke to an external monitor/screen?